-3.3 Phase-2 Programs
+3.4 Phase 2 Programs

-After the successful submission of a Phase-1 proposal and having obtained observing time, the complete set of technical details of the observations need to be defined.
-This information is contained within Scheduling Blocks and the creation of these is the heart of the Phase-2 process.
+After the successful submission of a Phase 1 proposal and having obtained observing time, the complete set of technical details of the observations need to be defined.
+This information is contained within Scheduling Blocks and the creation of these is the heart of the Phase 2 process.

-The OT provides two methods for creating Scheduling Blocks: they can either be created by allowing the OT to automatically generate them from a Phase-2 Science Goal (essentially identical to a Phase-1 Science Goal), or this can be done manually.
+The OT provides two methods for creating Scheduling Blocks: they can either be created by allowing the OT to automatically generate them from a Phase 2 Science Goal (essentially identical to a Phase 1 Science Goal), or this can be done manually.
 The latter is not for the faint-hearted and is usually only carried out by observatory staff.
-Successful proposals will have had their Phase-1 Science Goals automatically copied to their Phase-2 counterparts and SB generation is the standard way of producing the SBs in this case.
+Successful proposals will have had their Phase 1 Science Goals automatically copied to their Phase 2 counterparts and batch generation of SBs by observatory staff is the standard way of producing the SBs in this case i.e. PIs do not create SBs themselves.

-3.4 Science Goals
+3.5 Science Goals

-Science Goals are integral to the definition of a Phase-1 proposal as they describe the observations that are to be performed.
+Science Goals are integral to the definition of a Phase 1 proposal as they describe the observations that are to be performed.
 In order to make applying for time as easy as possible, Science Goals have been designed such that it is unnecessary to have a deep understanding of the technical details of an instrument as complicated as ALMA, or of interferometry.
 Therefore, a Science Goal takes as input the scientific aims of an observation i.e. the sources and transitions that are to be observed and the required sensitivity and angular resolution.
 How these goals are to be achieved in practice should not necessarily concern a user and the OT will ensure through its validation process that only proposals that are technically feasible can be submitted.

-As already said, Science Goals come in two varieties, Phase-1 and Phase-2.
+As already said, Science Goals come in two varieties, Phase 1 and Phase 2.
 Both look, and to all intents and purposes are, identical.
-The main difference is that, if the SBs used to perform the observations are automatically generated, this is done using the Phase-2 versions only.
-For expert users, Phase-2 Science Goals aren't necessary to produce SBs, but their use is definitely recommended.
+The main difference is that, if the SBs used to perform the observations are automatically generated, this is done using the Phase 2 versions only.
+For expert users, Phase 2 Science Goals aren't necessary to produce SBs, but their use is highly recommended.
+Even if the required SB cannot be created with all details correct, it should be possible to generate an SB from a Science Goal and then edit it.

-3.5 Observing Unit Sets
+3.6 Observing Unit Sets

 Depending on the user inputs in a Science Goal, multiple Scheduling Blocks might result e.g. both the 12-m Array and the ACA might be required and these cannot be observed with the same SB.
 SBs are contained within folders called Observing Unit Sets (usually abbreviated to ObsUnitSet or OUS) which can in turn be contained within other ObsUnitSets.
-In principle, an arbitrarily complicated nested OUS/SB structure could be created, but it has been decided that only a fixed number of OUS levels will be allowed and that each level will always appear, even if all are in theory not necessary.
-It has been decided that for all observations the same OUS/SB structure will be used.
+In principle, an arbitrarily complicated nested OUS/SB structure could be created, but ALMA uses a fixed number of OUS for all observations.